yangyang9608/D-BPP-Workflow/usage.md

 Use Dsuite or an equivalent tool to identify potential introgression events.

-If you have multi-loci fasta file, should to 串联 并转化成vcf文件
+If you have multiple locus-specific FASTA files, you should concatenate them into a single multi-locus alignment and then convert the combined file to VCF format.

 ```

 snp-sites -v -o output.fasta input.vcf
 ```

+Once the multi-locus FASTA files have been concatenated and converted to VCF format, you can use Dsuite to compute D-statistics for introgression analysis.

 ```
 Dsuite Dtrios input.vcf imap --tree=TREE_FILE.nwk -o outputfilename